-Ethical business in good corporate governance is required to encourage the creent process transparent and consistent with legislation and policy that has been outlined.
-Therefore, the implementation of good governance is the responsibility of the three pillars of mutual related, organizer State (executive, legislative, judiciary), the business, and the support a healthy business climate, efficient and transparent, implement legislation, and enterprocess and the support and transparent, implement legislation, and enterprocess and the support and transparent, implement legislation, and enterprocess and the affected parties.
+Ethical business in good corporate governance is required to encourage the creation of markets, transparent and consistent with legislation and policy that has been outlined.
+Therefore, the implementation of good governance is the responsibility of the three pillars of mutual related, organizer State (executive, legislative, judiciary), the business, and the community.
+Principles to be played by each pillar.
+First, state organizers provide legislation and policy that support a healthy business climate, efficient and transparent, implement legislation, and enforcement law consistently.
 Second, the World market participants to implement Good Corporate Governance as a basic guideline business implementation.
-Third, the community as a user of world products and services business, and the affected parties.
-Legislation or Policy, as well as from the existing company, showing concern and perform the control objective and responsible.
-Concept Good Corporate Governance will not run as approximately approximately and ethics that should be adopted.
+Third, the community as a user of world products and services business, and the affected parties- Legislation or Policy, as well as from the existing company, showing concern and perform the control objective and responsible.
+Concept Good Corporate Governance will not run as appropriate to the company always violate moral values and ethics that should be adopted.
 Therefore, the concept of Good Corporate Governance reflects business practices based on the moral side and ethics.

-Recognizing the importance of Good Corporate Governance implementation business ethics in the BUMN environment, government through the Ministry of State have taken measures strateg 5 since 2002 began by issuing a decree Minister BUMN No. 117 the year 2002, which requires the company to implement Good Corporate Governance principles and practices.
-Efforts such as programs Drafting Statement of Corporate Intent, Appointment Ag 32 ment for BOD and BOC Development of the Performance Incentive System, monitoring, and review Implementation of Good Corporate Governance in BUMN.
-13 o Improvement of regulations aimed at encouraging the principle of Good Corporate Governance, such as regulation of the legal Minister of state BUMN number.
+Recognizing the importance of Good Corporate Governance implementation business ethics in the BUMN environment, government through the Ministry of State have taken measures strategic since 2002 began by issuing a decree Minister BUMN No. 117 the year 2002, which requires the company to implement Good Corporate Governance principles and practices.
+Efforts such as programs Drafting Statement of Corporate Intent, Appointment Agreement for BOD and BOC Development of the Performance Incentive System, monitoring, and review Implementation of Good Corporate Governance in BUMN.
+Also Improvement of regulations aimed at encouraging the principle of Good Corporate Governance, such as regulation of the legal Minister of state BUMN number.
 PER-06IMBU12007 dated 31 July 2007 on implementing governance Good Corporate Governance on owned Enterprises State has been run.